wger-project/wger/README.rst

 The initial exercise and ingredient data is licensed additionally under a Creative Commons Attribution Share-Alike 3.0 (CC-BY-SA 3.0)

-The YAML CSS framework is licensed under a Creative Commons Attribution 2.0 License (CC-BY 2.0)

 Some images where taken from Wikipedia, see the SOURCES file in their respective folders for more details.